kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 49.05	20230210 =

+* Code: find_unlinked_children post action now accepts a list of blogs to link to.
+Affects the API and the Bulk CLoner and Find Some Unlinked Children add-ons.

 = 49.04	20230127 =